poxet/tharga-reporter/README.md

 - Subject
 - Title
 - Creator

+##### PageSizeInfo
+The parameter *PageSizeInfo* is used to the the size of the document to render.
+You can create this object by using a named page size as A4, A3 or Letter.
+It is also possible to create custom size documents for labels.

 ##### IncludeBackgroundObjects
 If you have pre-printed papers with logotypes and address information and want to use the same template for PDF documents and print documents this is a great feature.